 As mentioned before, a narrow spout gives more control and slow pour, but you can do a pretty good job with any kettle.

 Even though the pour over stand looks great and displays the process nicely, it doesn’t have any effect on the taste so it’s not a must.

 I recommend buying the tools that are essential and affect the brew first.
 You can upgrade later.
-My list of priorities looks something like this: the pour over dripper, good coffee, fresh water and a nice grinder.
+My list of priorities looks something like this: the pour over dripper, good coffee, fresh water, and a nice grinder.
 The next would probably be a better kettle.
-A scale or a thermometer are at the very end of this list.
+A scale or a thermometer is at the very end of this list.

 HOW TO MAKE A POUR OVER COFFEE AT HOME

 Here’s my basic technique for making pour over coffee at home:

 1. Place a paper filter in the Hario dripper and pre-rinse with hot water to remove any paper flavor.
 It will also preheat everything.
 Discard rinse water.

 2. Grind coffee at fine to medium grind level (like kosher salt) and add coffee into the filter.
 Gently shake the dripper to level the coffee grounds.

 I normally use 14 – 15 grams of coffee per 8 ounces of water.
 That’s 18 – 19 grams for 10-ounce cup and 22 – 23 grams for 12-ounce cup.
 You may want to use more or less coffee depending on your taste or coffee roast level.

 If you don’t have a scale you can easily measure out your coffee with Hario measuring scoop.
 Use 1 1/4 scoop for 8 oz cup, 1 1/2 scoop for 10 oz cup or 2 scoops for 12 oz.